 Level of Honors

 Recommendation to the faculty that a candidate graduate with honors is the responsibility of the Honors Faculty Committee.
 The most important factors considered in evaluating the thesis are the quality of the scientific work and thesis preparation.
-The student's final grade-point average is a factor in determining the level of honors awarded.
-In most cases, students will be awarded high honors (magna cum laude) only if their GPA is at least a 3.5 and highest honors (summa cum laude) only if their GPA is 3.75 or higher.
+The student's final grade-point average is another factor determining the level of honors awarded.
+Over half of the theses in Biological Sciences are awarded Honors (cum laude) with a small percentage receiving High Honors (Magna cum laude) and Highest Honors (Summa cum laude).
 Students in the College of Arts and Sciences will be awarded Latin honors for their work.
-Students in CALS will receive Distinction in Research, with no level recorded on their diploma.
+Students in CALS will receive Distinction in Research.

 Students interested in applying to the Honors Program are strongly encouraged to begin their research project in their junior year.
 Applications for the program will be due at the end of the spring semester.
 Students should meet with their research advisor in the spring semester of their junior year to discuss becoming an Honors candidate.
 Interested students are welcome to attend an Honors Information meeting held twice during the spring semester.
 Details pertaining to thesis due dates, seminars, and other requirements can be found here or may be obtained from the Office of Undergraduate Biology, 216 Stimson Hall.
 Information on faculty research activities is available in 216 Stimson.

 For further information about Honors in Biology, students should contact: